19hours/sg-statutes/Acts/National Library Board Act.md

 “library materials” means —

-(a) any printed book, periodical, newspaper, pamphlet, musical score, map, chart, plan, picture, photograph, print and any other printed matter; and
+(a) any book, periodical, newspaper, pamphlet, musical score, map, chart, plan, picture, photograph or matter, in printed or electronic form;

+(b) any visual image (including a computer generated image) or sound, or aggregate of visual images or sounds or both, or data —

-(b) any film (including a microfilm and a microfiche), negative, tape, disc, sound track and any other device in which one or more visual images, sounds or other data are embodied so as to be capable (with or without the aid of some other equipment) of being reproduced from it;
+(i) embodied in or recorded on a film (including a microfilm or a microfiche), negative, tape, disc, sound track or other device or thing, so as to be capable (with or without the aid of some other equipment) of being reproduced from it; or

+(ii) transmitted by electronic means; and

+(c) any online material made available on a Singapore website;

+[Act 30 of 2018 wef 31/01/2019]

 “member” means a member of the Board;